The Nonprofit BrandsBy Tom Dougherty

 In fact, giving increased in each of the past six years with 2021 expected to be more than last year’s historically high amounts.
 But rebranding nonprofits is a means to retain freshness.

 Perhaps coincidently, the number of charities increased over the same period of time.
 So, as the appetite for giving increases so does the number of causes in which to give.

 Today, that landscape is changing as charitable giving comes to the masses.
+Branding nonprofits has added to that change.
 Sites like GoFundMe and Kickstarter draw donors for the same reasons that have prompted past giving – a cause people believe in.